 Schizotypal Personality Disorder Symptoms and Characteristics

-The signs and symptoms of schizotypal personality disorder overlap with schizoid personality disorder because both conditions limit a person’s ability to form relationships.
+The signs and symptoms of schizotypal personality disorder overlap with a schizoid personality disorder because both conditions limit a person’s ability to form relationships.
 However, the characteristics of schizotypal personality disorder involve several additional aspects of distorted thinking, including:

 - Believing that others are talking about them